 Asphalt additive that reacts selectively with hydrogen sulfide and prevents the formation of toxic hydrogen sulfide gas.

 Additives designed to reduce the odor coming from hot asphalt binder and/or hot mix asphalt by either masking the odor or by chemically neutralizing the odor causing compounds in the asphalt binder.

-A chemical made by the reaction of phosphoric acid and an alcohol.
+An asphalt additive made by the reaction of phosphoric acid and an alcohol.
 Phosphate esters are used as anti-strip and a compaction aid and are compatible with both standard asphalt binder as well as polyphosphoric acid modified binders.

-Monomeric silicon containing compounds, similar to hydrocarbons, which have at least one direct bond between a silicon atom and a carbon atom.
+Additives comprising silicon-containing compounds which have at least one direct bond between a silicon atom and a carbon atom.
 They can be used to improve adhesion between binder and aggregate at very low dosages, by creating a permanent chemical bond between them.

-Silicone polymer that can be added to the asphalt binder to eliminate foaming, reduce tearing of the asphalt mix behind the paver, and help release moisture from asphalt mix
+Silicone polymer that can be added to the asphalt binder to eliminate foaming, reduce tearing of the asphalt mix behind the paver, and help release moisture from asphalt mix.

-The separation of asphalt binder from an aggregate surface mainly due to the presence and action of moisture in the asphalt mix
+The separation of asphalt binder from an aggregate surface mainly due to the presence and action of moisture in the asphalt mix.